 The story of Rado, much like many other Swiss brands, begins as a rather modest family owned business.
 The company was founded in 1917 by the Schlup brothers.

 In the early days of the business, they exclusively built watch movements only.
 However, as the business grew and expanded, they began acquiring factories.
-This allowed for the manufacturing and mass producing of watches as well.
+This allowed for the manufacturing and mass producing of complete wristwatches as well.

 Rado is known for their water resistant watches, and their scratch resistant cases.
 Rado, in fact, was the first watch manufacturer to introduce watches with scratch resistant cases into the market.

-Though they may not be as well known as other Swiss brand, Rado nonetheless continues to impress both newcomers and hardened Swiss watch enthusiasts.
+Though they may not be as well known as other Swiss brands, Rado nonetheless continues to impress both newcomers and hardened Swiss watch enthusiasts.

 Mido was founded in 1918, which is around the same time as Rado.
 Now Mido has an interesting history in fashion.